Star Model A Carbine

 Frequently Asked Questions

-What is the Star Model A Carbine based on?
+What is the historical significance of the Star Model A Carbine?

-What are the technical specifications of the Star Model A Carbine?
+What are the key technical features of the Star Model A Carbine?

-The Star Model A Carbine features a 6.5-inch barrel, a tangent rear sight, and a Browning-style tilting barrel action.
-It typically uses an 8-round magazine but was also offered with 16-round and a rare 32-round extended magazine.
+The Star Model A Carbine features a 6.5-inch barrel, a tilting barrel semi-automatic action, and a tangent rear sight.
+It was offered with various magazine capacities, including standard 8-round, extended 16-round, and a rare 32-round option for the 7.63mm cartridge.

-Is the Star Model A Carbine with its stock legal in the US?
+Is the Star Model A Carbine subject to NFA regulations in the US?

-Yes, in the United States, the Star Model A Carbine, when equipped with its original wooden shoulder stock that doubles as a holster, is specifically exempted from NFA short-barreled rifle restrictions.
+No, the Star Model A Carbine, when equipped with its original wooden shoulder stock, is specifically exempted from National Firearms Act (NFA) regulations concerning short-barreled rifles (SBRs) in the United States.

 More Reviews Videos You Might Like